traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 - Switched arduinos
 (Teensy → Adafruit Metro Mini)
-- Got lucky (!!) the CPU was compatible with the library for running the lights
+- Got lucky I choose this one & it is compatible with the library for running the lights

 ![right ](photos/swap-arduino-2.png)